 The course is designed for music majors/minors whose principal instrument is not piano, and to teach functional piano, basic keyboard techniques, and the performance of keyboard compositions at a very elementary level.
-Lab Fee.
+Lab

 Prerequisites: Music major or Music minor.
-Credit, one hour.